USS Whitley

 USS Whitley (AKA-91) was an Andromeda-class attack cargo ship in service with the United States Navy from 1944 to 1955.
-In 1962, she was transferred to Italy were she served as Etna (L9870) until she was scrapped in 1979.
+In 1962, she was transferred to Italy where she served as Etna (L9870) until she was scrapped in 1979.

 History

 Whitley (AKA-91) named after counties in Indiana and Kentucky.
 She was laid down on 2 May 1944 at Oakland, California, by the Moore Dry Dock Co. under a Maritime Commission contract (MC hull 1191), launched on 22 June 1944, sponsored by Mrs. John R. Reilly, delivered to the Navy on 21 September 1944, and commissioned that same day.

 World War II, 1944–1945

 Following shakedown training out of San Diego, Whitley loaded cargo at San Francisco and sailed on 9 November, bound for the Hawaiian Islands.
 She arrived at Oahu on 27 November and remained in the islands until late January 1945 conducting amphibious training and testing amphibious equipment and techniques.
 On 27 January, the attack cargo ship departed Pearl Harbor and steamed for the western Pacific.
 The ship arrived in Eniwetok lagoon on 5 February, took on fuel and supplies, and then continued her voyage on the 7th.
 She arrived in the Marianas soon thereafter and conducted landing rehearsals at Saipan and Tinian until 16 February when she got underway for the Bonin Islands.

 The attack cargo ship arrived off Iwo Jima at dawn on the 19th and began disembarking elements of the 5th Marine Division.
 She remained in the vicinity of Iwo Jima for eight days in all, but her only brush with combat came on the night of 23 and 24 February when her anti-aircraft battery briefly and inconclusively engaged two Japanese aircraft.
 In the evening of 27 February, she joined a convoy bound via the New Hebrides for Guadalcanal.
 The ship stopped at Espiritu Santo on 15 March and embarked members of the Royal New Zealand Air Force for transportation to Guadalcanal.
 At the latter island, she exchanged the New Zealanders for a complement of Hawaii-bound Marines.

 Whitley arrived back at Oahu on 16 April.
 She conducted voyage repairs at Pearl Harbor and then underwent refresher training near Maui until 11 May when she left Hawaii with a convoy bound for San Francisco, where she arrived on 18 May.
 Two days later, she sailed for Aberdeen, Washington, where she loaded cargo bound for Hawaii.
 Whitley arrived at Oahu on 12 June and, after a 10-day stopover, got underway for the ammunition depot at Bangor, Washington.
 There, in mid-July, the attack cargo ship took on another cargo for Hawaii, returned to Pearl Harbor later in the month, and remained there through the end of hostilities on 15 August.